landaudiogo/cc-assignment-2023/http-load-generator/readme.txt

           The maximum number of queries that can be performed per second to each host. [default: 200] --stable-rate-duration <stable-rate-duration>
           The number of seconds during which the rate at which the queries are performed to each host remains stable. [default: 60]
+      --num-generations <num-generations>
+          The number of generate iterations to perform.

+          E.g.:
+          If `--num-generations 2` and `--stable-rate duration 60`, then `60*2` batches of queries would be performed.
   -h, --help
           Print help
   -V, --version
           Print version